Member of parliament: United Kingdom

-MPs are elected in general elections and by-elections to represent constituencies, and may remain MPs until Parliament is dissolved, which occurs around five years after the last general election, as laid down in the Fixed-term Parliaments Act 2011.
+MPs are elected in general elections and by-elections to represent constituencies, and may remain MPs until Parliament is dissolved.
+"If it has not been dissolved earlier, a Parliament dissolves at the beginning of the day that is the fifth anniversary of the day on which it first met."

+(Dissolution and Calling of Parliament Act 2022).

 A candidate to become an MP must be a British or Irish or Commonwealth citizen, be at least 18 years of age (reduced from 21 in 2006), and not be a public official or officeholder, as set out in the schedule to the Electoral Administration Act 2006.

 Technically, MPs have no right to resign their seats (though they may refuse to seek re-election).
-However a legal fiction allows voluntary resignation between elections; as MPs are forbidden from holding an "office of profit under the Crown", an MP wishing to resign will apply for the Stewardship of the Chiltern Hundreds or the Stewardship of the Manor of Northstead which are nominally, such paid offices and thus result in the MP vacating their seat.
-(Accepting a salaried Ministerial office does not amount to a paid office under the Crown for these purposes.)
+However a legal fiction allows voluntary resignation between elections; as MPs are forbidden from holding an "office of profit under the Crown", an MP wishing to resign will apply for the Stewardship of the Chiltern Hundreds or the Stewardship of the Manor of Northstead which are nominally such paid offices and thus result in the MP vacating their seat.
+(Accepting a salaried ministerial office does not amount to a paid office under the Crown for these purposes.)

 The House of Lords is a legislative chamber that is part of the Parliament of the United Kingdom.
 Although they are part of the parliament, its members are referred to as peers, more formally as Lords of Parliament, not MPs.
 Lords Temporal sit for life, Lords Spiritual while they occupy their ecclesiastical positions.
 Hereditary peers may no longer pass on a seat in the House of Lords to their heir automatically.
 The 92 who remain have been elected from among their own number, following the House of Lords Act 1999 and are the only elected members of the Lords.

 Zimbabwe

-Members of the National Assembly, the lower house of Parliament, are styled "Members of Parliament", while members of the Senate, the upper house, are referred to as "Senators".
+Members of the National Assembly, the lower house of Parliament, are styled "members of Parliament", while members of the Senate, the upper house, are referred to as "senators".

 Other systems

-Member of Parliament can be the term (often a translation) for representatives in parliamentary democracies that do not follow the Westminster system and who are usually referred to in a different fashion, such as Deputé in France, Deputato in Italy, Deputat in Bulgaria, Parlamentario o Diputado in Spain and Spanish speaking Latin America, Deputado in Portugal and Brazil, Mitglied des Bundestages (MdB) in Germany.
+Member of Parliament can be the term (often a translation) for representatives in parliamentary democracies that do not follow the Westminster system and who are usually referred to in a different fashion, such as deputé in France, deputato in Italy, deputat in Bulgaria, parlamentario or diputado in Spain and Spanish-speaking Latin America, deputado in Portugal and Brazil, and Mitglied des Bundestages (MdB) in Germany.
 However, better translations are often possible.

 Afghanistan

-Prior to the takeover of the Islamic Emirate of Afghanistan in August 2021, a Member of Parliament (MP) was a member of the Lower House of the bicameral Parliament National Assembly of Afghanistan: a member of the Wolesi Jirga (House of People) held one of the in total 250 seats in the Lower House.

-The 102 members of the Upper House Meshrano Jirga (House of Elders) were called Senators.
+Prior to the takeover of the Islamic Emirate of Afghanistan in August 2021, a member of parliament (MP) was a member of the lower house of the bicameral National Assembly of Afghanistan: a member of the Wolesi Jirga (House of People) held one of the in total 250 seats in the lower house.
+The 102 members of the upper house Meshrano Jirga (House of Elders) were called Senators.